aiven/devportal/docs/products/kafka/howto/kcat.rst

 -------------------------------

 While kcat accepts all connection configuration parameters in the command line, using a configuration file helps minimising the code needed for any following calls.
-A kcat configuration file enabling the connection to an Aiven for Apache Kafka service with TLS security must contain the following entries:
+A kcat configuration file enabling the connection to an Aiven for Apache Kafka® service with TLS security must contain the following entries:

-* ``bootstrap.servers``: Aiven for Apache Kafka service URI, that can be found in the service overview in Aiven console
+* ``bootstrap.servers``: Aiven for Apache Kafka® service URI, that can be found in the service overview in Aiven console
 * ``security.protocol``: security protocol, SSL for the default TLS security settings
 * ``ssl.key.location``: location of the `service.key` file downloaded from the service overview in Aiven console
 * ``ssl.certificate.location``: location of the `service.cert` file downloaded from the service overview in Aiven console